ifandelse/Parserl/README.md

 #Credit

-The company I work for - Terenine - deserves tons of credit for enabling me to work on this problem on-the-clock in addition to the late hours I've invested into it.
+The company I work for - Terenine - deserves tons of credit & thanks for enabling me to work on this problem on-the-clock in addition to the late hours I've invested into it.

 #How To Use